bgmulinari/B1SLayer/README.md

     .WithCaseInsensitive()
     .GetAsync<List<MyBusinessPartnerModel>>();

+// Performs multiple GET requests on /Items until all entities in the database are obtained
+// The result is an IList of your custom model class var allItemsList = await serviceLayer.Request("Items").Select("ItemCode").GetAllAsync<MyItemModel>();

 // Performs a POST on /Orders with the provided object as the JSON body,
 // creating a new order and deserializing the created order in a custom model class var createdOrder = await serviceLayer.Request("Orders").PostAsync<MyOrderModel>(myNewOrderObject);